AlvaroM99/SQL---Apple-Store-Analysis-using-SQL-Queries/README.md

 ![image](https://github.com/AlvaroM99/SQL---Apple-Store-Querying-Analysis/assets/129555669/731ef5ab-8291-4cbd-a628-603e2a8f7199)

-</br></br>Following the pursue of the factors that makes app ratings higher I checked the genres with higher average ratings.
-It's interesting how Gaming might be the most popular genre but it is far behing other categories when it comes to the quality of these apps.
-A possible explanation might be the vast presence of shovel-ware and the fact that only by dowloading the app the developer earns some money, as it is, the developer only have to make you download the app but there's no further reward in workinng on the retention in the app.
+</br></br>Following the pursuit of the factors that make app ratings higher I checked the genres with higher average ratings.
+It's interesting how Gaming is the most popular genre but it is far behind other categories when it comes to the quality of these apps.
+A possible explanation might be the vast presence of shovel-ware and the fact that only by downloading the app does the developer earn some money, as it is, the developer only has to make you download the app but there's no further reward for working on the retention in the app.
 ```
 SELECT
        prime_genre,